The more I think about it, the more I think Melbourne has a lot in common with Wellington, my adopted home and one of the coolest cities I know…

 I’m Free Tour

 After enjoying the Sydney version, we naturally chose to once again orientate ourselves with an I’m Free tour.
 While it wasn’t quite on a par with our experience in Sydney, it was still a great way to get our bearings on foot, check out some street art and pick up some interesting tidbits about the city.

 State Library of Victoria

 I adore libraries, so the State Library in Melbourne was a natural fit.
 The main draw for me was the La Trobe Reading Room, which can admired from varying heights as you climb the stairs at the back.
 I also enjoyed the Changing Face of Victoria exhibition on level 5 (Ned Kelly’s armour, on display here, is iconic to say the least).

 City Circle Tram

 One of the things Melbourne is most famous for is its laneways.
-I have to admit, I’m not sure I got the appeal.
-I’m all for quaint or unusual narrow streets lined with independent shops or cafés, but Degraves St – just off Flinders Street and connecting through to Flinders Lane, with the pretty Majorca Building at the end – seemed a little too much on the dark and dingy side for me.
-I much preferred the historic Block Arcade, below.
+I’m all for quaint or unusual narrow streets lined with independent shops or cafés, but Degraves St – just off Flinders Street and connecting through to Flinders Lane, with the pretty Majorca Building at the end – didn’t manage to capture my imagination in the way I expected.
+I found it a little on the dingy side.

 The Block Arcade is a heritage shopping arcade on Collins Street, just a short walk from Degraves Street.
 The ornate architecture, pretty mosaic tiling and the confection-filled façade of the Hopetoun Tea Rooms all blend to create an elegant and decadent impression.